GlobedGD/globed2/server/protocol.md

 * 21002^ - RoomJoinedPacket - returns nothing ig?? just indicates success
 * 21003^ - RoomJoinFailedPacket - also nothing, the only possible error is no such room id exists
 * 21004 - RoomPlayerListPacket - list of people in the room
+* 21005 - LevelListPacket - list of all levels in the room

 Game related